-Brian Belet lives in Campbell, California, with his partner and wife Marianne Bickett.
-Here he composes, hikes, and tends to his fruit trees and roses.
+Brian Belet lives in NW Oregon, with his partner and wife Marianne Bickett.

-He performs with the ensemble SoundProof using Kyma, viola, and bass.
-His music is recorded on the Centaur, Capstone, IMG Media, Innova, Frog Peak Music, and the University of Illinois CD labels; with research published in Contemporary Music Review, Organised Sound, Perspectives of New Music, and Proceedings of the International Computer Music Conference.
-To finance this real world Belet works as Professor of Music at San Jose State University.
+His music is recorded on the Centaur, Capstone, Frog Peak Music, IMG Media, Innova, New Ariel Recording, PARMA (Navona and Ravello imprint labels), SWR Music/Hänssler Classic, and the University of Illinois CD labels; with research published in Contemporary Music Review, Organised Sound, Perspectives of New Music, Proceedings of the International Computer Music Conference, and Proceedings of the International Web Audio Conference.
+Belet retired from San Jose State University in 2020 as Emeritus Professor of Music, where he was named President's Scholar in 2017.

 All compositions licensed through Broadcast Music, Inc. [BMI]